Netnod/robust-tjanst/README.md

     cd packages/tests/[test name]
     docker build -t [test name] .
-    docker run -rm [test name]
+    docker run --rm [test name] https://example.com

 You can create your own test by adapting some of our examples.
 Each test should return a zero if succeeded and a non-zero if failed.
 Also it should emit a json explaining the steps that failed and a short description on how to mitigate the errors.
-The format of the returned JSON is not decided yet.
-We aim to find a standard here on a parsable format which is both readable in a command line and can be used to help users in the website.
+The format of the returned JSON is not decided yet. _We aim to find a standard here on a parsable format which is both readable in a command line and can be used to help users in the website_.

 ## Development of the website